Child Safety Code of Conduct

 - listening to children and responding to them appropriately;

-- complying with our guidelines on physical contact with children;
+- providing appropriate supervision for children based on their age and the activity, including complying with our guidelines on physical contact with children;

 - working with children in an open and transparent way – other adults should always know about the work you are doing with children;